 With its northern facing exposure, here you find a slightly cooler terroir.
 The vines are on average 30 years of age.
 The vine density is 5,500 vines per hectare.

-To produce the wine of Chateau Petit Faurie de Soutard, vinification takes place in temperature controlled, stainless steel vats before being aged in 50%, new, French, oak barrels for between 15 to 18 months, depending the character and quality of the vintage.
+To produce the wine of Chateau Petit Faurie de Soutard, vinification takes place in temperature-controlled, stainless steel vats.
+Malolactic fermentation takes place in vat.
+The wine is aged in 50%, new, French, oak barrels for between 15 to 18 months, depending on the character and quality of the vintage.

 When to Drink Chateau Petit Faurie de Soutard, Anticipated Maturity, Decanting Time